UK PM Johnson leaves intensive care, remains under observation

 Johnson was the first world leader to be hospitalised with the coronavirus, forcing him to hand control of the world’s fifth-largest economy to foreign minister Dominic Raab just as Britain’s outbreak approaches its most deadly peak.

-U.S. President Donald Trump tweeted that the improvement in Johnson’s condition was “great news”.
+Raab tweeted that the improvement in Johnson’s condition was “the news we all wanted to hear”.
+U.S. President Donald Trump described it as “great news”.

-News of Johnson’s ongoing recovery prompted a small rise in the value of sterling against the dollar.
+Johnson's ongoing recovery prompted a small rise in the value of sterling against the dollar GBP=.

 However, the government statement did not give any details on when Johnson may be able to resume leadership, and Raab - speaking before the latest announcement - had stressed the importance of allowing the prime minister to focus on recovery.